irfanhakim-as/homelab-wiki/topics/pi-hole.md

 13. **(Optional)** Refer to the Pi-hole documentation on how to [update the `cloudflared` tool](https://docs.pi-hole.net/guides/dns/cloudflared/#updating-cloudflared) in the future.

-### Usage

-1. To use the Pi-hole server as the DNS provider for a specific client or network-wide, follow the steps laid out in the [Pi-hole documentation](https://discourse.pi-hole.net/t/how-do-i-configure-my-devices-to-use-pi-hole-as-their-dns-server/245).

 ---

-## Upstream DNS Server
+## Usage

 ### Description

+This details some common usage steps for a Pi-hole server.

+### Upstream DNS Server

-This details how to set the upstream DNS provider for the Pi-hole server.
+This details how to set the upstream DNS provider for the Pi-hole server:

-### Steps

 1. From the Pi-hole web interface, click the **Settings** menu item.